evgeniy-web-dev/rsschool-cv/cv.md

 - Code Editor (Visual Studio Code)

 ## Code examples
-_This code creates the function that receives n and returns n!._
+_This code creates the function that receives n and returns n!:_
 ```
 let factorial = n => {
 if (n == 0) {